Eddie Slovik: Execution

-Twelve hand-picked soldiers from the 109th Regiment were detailed for the firing squad.
-The weapons used were standard-issue M1 Garand rifles, eleven of them loaded with just one round and one rifle loaded with a blank round.
+The firing squad consisted of 12 soldiers selected from the 109th Regiment.
+The weapons used were standard-issue M1 Garand rifles, 11 of them loaded with just one round and one rifle loaded with a blank round.
 On the command of "Fire", Slovik was hit by eleven bullets, at least four of them being fatal.
 The wounds ranged from high in the neck region out to the left shoulder, over the left chest, and under the heart.
 One bullet was in the left upper arm.
 An Army physician quickly determined Slovik had not been immediately killed.
 As the firing squad's rifles were being reloaded to fire another volley, Slovik died.
 He was 24 years old.
 The entire execution took 15 minutes.

 Burial

 Slovik was buried in Plot E of Oise-Aisne American Cemetery and Memorial in Fère-en-Tardenois, alongside 95 American soldiers executed for rape or murder.
 Their grave markers are hidden from view by shrubbery and bear sequential numbers instead of names, making it impossible to identify them individually without knowing the key.
 Antoinette Slovik petitioned the Army for her husband's remains and his pension until her death in 1979.

-Slovik's case was taken up in 1981 by former Macomb County Commissioner Bernard V. Calka, a Polish-American World War II veteran, who continued to petition the Army to return Slovik's remains to the United States.
+Slovik's case was taken in 1981 by former Macomb County Commissioner Bernard V. Calka, a Polish-American and veteran of World War II, who continued to petition the Army to return Slovik's remains to the United States.
 In 1987, he persuaded President Ronald Reagan to order their return.
 In 1987, Calka raised $5,000 to pay for the exhumation of Slovik's remains from Row 3, Grave 65 of Plot E, and their transfer to Detroit's Woodmere Cemetery, where Slovik was reburied next to his wife.
-Slovik's military service record is now a public archival record available from the Military Personnel Records Center.
+Slovik's military service record is archived and publicly available from the Military Personnel Records Center.

 Antoinette Slovik and others petitioned seven U.S. presidents (Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard Nixon, Gerald Ford, and Jimmy Carter) for a pardon, but none was granted.